UbaidullahAmjad/Point-of-Sale-Mobile-App/README.md

 # Introduction:
-This system manages all the Point of sale-related functionalities of their store in an effective way.
+This mobile application manages all the Point of sale-related functionalities of their store in an effective way.
 It is an android application through which the cashier performs all its operations and an integrated backend on the website from which the admin performs all of their activities to manage orders, products, and all the related operations.
 It have a backend which is an admin side that will manage all the operations of the android application form which the cashier performs all of its operations like Product and order management.
 System also have an offline infrastructure that will perform all the eCommerce-related operations when we have no internet or when the application is in offline mode.
 # Country: